ICBO-conference/icbo2025/docs/registration.md

 ### Virtual Attendance fees

 ICBO 2025 virtual attendance is free.
-If you plan to attend, you are required to fill out the registration form in order to receive the meeting link.

 ## Consent to Use Photographic Images